Turkish Infinitive Forms Explained

-1. The suffix -mak / -mek
+1. The Suffix -mak / -mek

-- In English, it’s like “to + verb” or “verbing“
+In English, this is similar to “to + verb” or “verb + ing” (gerund).

-- Koşmak sağlıklıdır. → Running is healthy.
+Koşmak sağlıklıdır. → Running is healthy.

-- Yüzmek zor. → Swimming is hard.
+Yüzmek zor. → Swimming is hard.

 Structure: